Chance-Krueger/PhoneCall-Graph/README.md

 # PhoneCall-Graph
 ## Description
-Write a C program calls.c with a Makefile to process files listing pairs of phone calls.
-Track call counts between numbers, answer queries on direct calls or shortest connection paths via BFS in an undirected graph.
+Write a C program PhoneCallGraph.c with a Makefile to process files listing pairs of phone PhoneCallGraph.
+Track call counts between numbers, answer queries on direct PhoneCallGraph or shortest connection paths via BFS in an undirected graph.
 Handle errors gracefully and free all memory.
-Compile with make calls.
+Compile with make PhoneCallGraph.

 ## What I learned: